Spectral correlations of dynamical Resonance Fluorescence: Photon correlation functions

 which after swapping $t_1 \leftrightarrow t_2$ in the second integral, we get

 This makes explicit the two contributions---depending on the emission order---to the cross-correlations.
 Changing the variables from $(t_1,t_2)$ to $(t,\tau)$, we also find

 This definition differs from the one given by Fischer \cite{fischer_signatures_2017} in the upper limit of the $\tau$ integral.
-Nonetheless, both quantities converge when $T \rightarrow \infty$, or, more realistically, when $G^{(2)}$ is integrated over a domain big enough to contain all the relevant features.\\\\ The reason why we chose Eq.~\eqref{eq:IntegratedG2_def} over the other is that, in the first place, the former is intimately connected to Mandel's photon-counting theory~\cite{carmichael_open_1993, gardiner_quantum_2000} and represents the probability of detecting 2 photons, one in each mode, when $(n>2)$-photon events can be ruled out.
-Secondly, these 2-fold (or $n$-fold in general) integrals can be efficiently computed from the equations of motion that we will derive in subsequent sections. \\\\ We are investigating the time structure of the emission of (at least) two photons that can be either distinguishable or indistinguishable in frequency.
-For such a purpose, we set two-time bins.
+Nonetheless, both quantities converge when $T \rightarrow \infty$, or, more realistically, when $G^{(2)}$ is integrated over a domain big enough to contain all the relevant features.\\\\ The reason why we chose the definition of Eq.~(5) over Fischer's \cite{fischer_signatures_2017} is that, in first place, the former is intimately connected to Mandel's photon-counting theory~\cite{carmichael_open_1993, gardiner_quantum_2000} and represents the probability of detecting two photons, one in each mode, when $(n>2)$-photon events can be ruled out.
+Secondly, these two-fold (or $n$-fold in general) integrals can be efficiently computed from the equations of motion that we will derive in subsequent sections. \\\\ We are investigating the time structure of the emission of (at least) two photons that can be either distinguishable or indistinguishable in frequency.
+For such a purpose, we set two time bins.
 The time domain is then split in two: $0 < t \leq T$, which defines the first bin, and $t > T$, to which we assigned the labels Early (E) and Late (L), respectively.
-If we extend the description to two modes and, thereby two different times $(t_1, t_2)$, the first associated to the mode $a$, and the second to $b$, the resulting space is split into four domains: $(\mathrm{EE})$, if both photons are detected in the Early bin; $(\mathrm{LE})$, when $a$ in detected in the Late bin and $b$ in the Early one; $(\mathrm{EL})$, for the reversed process ($a$ in E and $b$ in L); and $(\mathrm{LL}) $, whether both photons are detected in the Late bin.
-To study this type of correlations, we require a more general definition of the time-integrated correlations than Eq.~\eqref{eq:IntegratedG2_def}, as the integration domain is not $(0,T)$.
-Rather, we need to define the generalised time-integrated two-photon correlation function
+If we extend the description to two modes and, thereby two different times $(t_1, t_2)$, the first associated to the mode $a$, and the second to $b$, the resulting space is split into four domains: $(\mathrm{EE})$, if both photons are detected in the Early bin; $(\mathrm{LE})$, when $a$ is detected in the Late bin and $b$ in the Early one; $(\mathrm{EL})$, for the reversed process ($a$ in E and $b$ in L); and $(\mathrm{LL}) $, whether both photons are detected in the Late bin.
+To study these types of correlations, we require a more general definition of time-integrated correlations than Eq.~\eqref{eq:IntegratedG2_def}, as the integration domain is not $(0,T)$.
+Rather, we need to define the generalised time-integrated two-photon correlation function, whose integration windows can be different: $0 < t_1< T$, and $0 < t_2< T'$.
+Without loss of generality, we assume that T<T'.
+We then recast the $T' = T + \tau$, that is, $\tau$ is the difference between the two integration times.
+Then, the correlation function reads